The galaxy formation origin of the lensing is low problem: catalogue

 We find a good agreement between the stellar mass function of \bosstng and BOSS galaxies at the low-mass end: both peak at approximately the same value and plummet for lower masses than the peak; the LOWZ selection criteria originate this characteristic trend \citep[e.g.,][]{leauthaud2016_Stripe82Massive, tinker2017_CorrelationHaloMass}.
 On the other hand, the stellar mass functions depart at the high-mass end.
 We find that this discrepancy depends strongly upon the approach to measure stellar masses in the \tng simulation, and it is likely caused by a combination of cosmic variance and an inconsistent comparison between stellar masses from observations and the simulation.

-\subsection{The lensing is low problem}
+\subsection{The \textbf{\textit{lensing is low}} problem}

 It is standard to quantify the \lil problem by the ratio between measurements of the excess surface density around a set of galaxies and theoretical expectations for this quantity from best-fitting models to their clustering.
 Measurements and predictions should match because GC and GGL are sensitive to the same galaxy-halo connection, and thus the departure of this ratio from unity signals a tension between theory and observations.
+Therefore, it is essential to note that the ratio between $\ds$ measurements and theoretical expectations is independent of the strength of both GC and GGL.
+Consequently, we can study the \lil problem for different galaxy samples by comparing measurements of the aforementioned ratio.

-To compute the previous ratio for the \bosstng sample, we first measure the excess surface density around \bosstng galaxies following the procedure explained in \S\ref{sec:methods_observables}.
+To compute this ratio for the \bosstng sample, we first measure the excess surface density around \bosstng galaxies following the procedure explained in \S\ref{sec:methods_observables}.
 Then, we compute the value of the free parameters of our HOD implementation that provide the best-fitting solution to the projected clustering of \bosstng galaxies (see \S\ref{sec:methods_emulator}).
 After that, we evaluate our HOD implementation in \dtng simulation using these best-fitting parameters, populating it with galaxies.
 Finally, we compute the excess surface density around mock galaxies.
 Consequently, this measurement provides the GGL prediction of a HOD model optimised to reproduce the clustering of \bosstng galaxies.
-We iterate 40 times using different random seeds to decrease stochastic uncertainties associated to the probabilistic nature of HOD models.
+We iterate 40 times using different random seeds to decrease stochastic uncertainties associated with the probabilistic nature of HOD models.

 In Fig.~\ref{fig:boss_lil}, the black dotted line shows the ratio between GGL measurements and average HOD predictions for \bosstng galaxies, whereas solid lines do so for BOSS galaxies when assuming the {\it Planck} cosmology.
 The yellow line displays average results from BOSS galaxies at six redshift bins between $z=0.1$ and 0.7 using CFHTLenS lensing data \citepalias{lange2019_NewPerspectivesBOSS}, whereas the green line shows average results from BOSS galaxies at three\footnote{We compute the average ratio without using data in the $z=0.43-0.54$ bin because \citetalias{amon2022ConsistentLensingClustering} claims that the results from this bin are contaminated by systematics.} redshift bins between $z=0.15$ and 0.7 using the combination of KiDS and DES lensing data \citepalias{amon2022ConsistentLensingClustering}.
 The only significant difference between our HOD implementation and those used by these observational studies is that we assign the position of randomly selected dark matter halo particles to satellite galaxies, whereas \citetalias{lange2019_NewPerspectivesBOSS} and \citetalias{amon2022ConsistentLensingClustering} assume that satellite galaxies follow a Navarro-Frenk-White profile \citep[NFW,][]{navarro96a}.